dbojan/csvEdit_Esmeralda/README.md

 minor changes

 -changes in v2023-08-14-1
- search (filter) added. to remove filter, either press ctrl and click on search.
- Or enter empty search item and click on search, or use menu to remove markings.
+ search (filter) added. to remove filter, either press ctrl and click on search, or enter empty search item and click on search, or use menu to remove markings.
  You can disable sorting on search results using edit menu.
  (making rows non-visible in 10k rows is slow, so changing background color+sort was used instead)